Skip to Content

 James H. Quillen VA Geriatric Physical Therapy Residency

-This developing Geriatric Physical Therapy Residency is designed to offer a variety of unique clinical experiences to facilitate expert level clinical reasoning skills across the care continuum.
-Residents will manage patients in across practice settings including: outpatient, acute care, home care, and skilled nursing facility to meet the diverse care needs of older adults.
+This Geriatric Physical Therapy Residency is currently in candidacy status and seeking full accreditation by spring of 2025.
+We will enroll our initial cohort August of 2024 to join our accredited Orthopaedic Physical Therapy Residency.
+The Geriatric PT Residency is designed to offer a variety of unique clinical experiences to facilitate expert level clinical reasoning skills across the care continuum.
+Residents will manage patients across practice settings including outpatient, acute care, home care, and skilled nursing facility to meet the diverse care needs of older adults.

 The program begins with a two-week orientation to both the VA and academic affiliate orientation which allows a smooth transition as they ramp-up for patient care.
 During this time the resident will spend most of their time with mentors in the program as they prepare for the transition to full schedule and caseload within the initial month.
 This ensures that the residents develop competence in all care settings, while improving their clinic skills and providing the best level of care to our nation’s veterans from the start.